 • Peacock is a streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

-We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, plus how good its original shows are.
-Oh, and don't think Peacock is just NBC and Universal: it offers licensed movies and shows, too.
+Peacock may be one of the newer contenders among the best streaming services, but it's got a ton to offer.
+We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, plus how good its originals are (check out Girls5eva and We Are Lady Parts).
+Oh, and don't think Peacock is just NBC and Universal content — it offers licensed movies and shows, too.

 - What's the difference between NBC Peacock Free vs Premium?